 (Lee Vang)

 Indeed we have explored the critical factors of opening a Wal-Mart in India from many different areas of analysis.
 Wal-Mart is a well-known retailer with the comparative advantage of saving money while helping customers liver better.
 Currently, the population of India is 1.1 billion.
-India’s population will continue to grow; therefore our choice to expand internationally into India will help India’s economy sustain economic growth.
+India’s population will continue to grow; therefore, our choice to expand internationally into India will help India’s economy sustain economic growth.
 The entry mode we have selected is a joint venture with Bharti Enterprise.
 Since we are embarking into a new market, we will rely heavily on Bharti Enterprise to provide information regarding the trends of different needs of the Indian people.
 We strongly support Wal-Mart’s strength of wide network stores and its information system.
 Of course, we have also analyzed our international competitors to see if we can gain a competitive advantage of pricing.
 To tackle India’s many cultural backgrounds, we are prepared to offer compensation for educational purposes for improvement within the management position.

 As India pushes for a more liberal trade regime, we should see reductions of trade barriers which should encourage more spending and open doors for Wal-Mart to expand.
 With the support of the analysis, we have made a decision to expand into India with the joint venture as an entry mode; thus creating Bharti Wal-Mart Private Limited.